padlocbio/padloc/README.md

 ## Installation

-INSTALL SCRIPT DOESN'T ALWAYS WORK AS EXPECTED (WE'RE PREPARING ON A CONDA PACKAGE INSTEAD)
+Please note: THE AUTOMATED INSTALL SCRIPT DOESN'T ALWAYS WORK AS EXPECTED (WE'RE PREPARING A CONDA PACKAGE INSTEAD), or you can install the prerequisites (below) manually.

 PADLOC can be installed by cloning or downloading this github repository and running the setup script.